ucsdcses/tridev/index.md

 <a href="#policies">Policies</a>
 </p>

-TODO: summary of course, need to update below
-In this course, you will learn to write, trace, and test programs; explore the interactions between programs and data; and use computation to inspect and manipulate media like data, images, and sounds.
+This course will focus on high-performance data structures and supporting algorithms.
+You will use and implementation of data structures like (un)balanced trees, graphs, priority queues, and hash tables.
+You will also learn about memory management, pointers, recursion, and theoretical and practical performance analysis, both average case and amortized.

-We will explore these topics interactively in lecure, you will implement programs to practice your programming skills, and you will reflect on this learning through your own program designs.
+We will explore these topics interactively in lecture, you will implement programs to practice your programming skills, and you will reflect on this learning through your own program designs.